halloweeniez/Sonic-R-Tracker/README.md

 ## Installation

-Download the lastest build and put in your packs folder.
+Download the lastest build from the "Releases" tab on the right side of this page and put in your packs folder.

 ## Credits

 Pack made by halloweeniez

-Thank you to ZobeePlays for helping me solve issues I ran into while making the pack and providing extremely useful refrences.
+Thank you to ZobeePlays for helping me solve issues I ran into while making the pack and providing extremely useful references.